Post-Professional Transitional Program for

 - Three written recommendations (professional or academic)

-- Brief essay articulating goals for the Post-Professional Program for International Physical Therapists program
+- Brief essay articulating goals for Post-Professional DPT study program

 - Basic computer skills including use of the internet and email